Mohamed-Ahmed-Salah/marcom-qr-app/README.md

 Marcom Arabia Qr Scanner

 - 🖼️ QR code image included in assets: `/assets/img/REG1234.png` (or similar)
 - Connected To AWS EC2 API (url can be changed fron /lib/core/constants/newtwork_const.dart)
+- The design was inspired by: https://dribbble.com/shots/24204854-Enable-Camera-Access-Interaction

 When rinning in IOS update podfile post_install to: